-- > Flood Mitigation
+- Flood Mitigation

-- Genetic Resources
+- > Genetic Resources

 - > Food Production

-- › Habitat for Flora and Fauna

-- Nutrient Cycling

-Dispective: To identify, protect, restore and enhance the Regional Greenlands System and its features and functions to ensure a healthy system rich in biodiversity.
+Objective: To identify, protect, restore and enhance the Regional Greenlands System and its features and functions to ensure a healthy system rich in biodiversity.

-REGIONAL GREENLAND SYSTEMS POLICIES
+REGIONAL GREENLAND SYSTEMS POLICIES:

 3.2.1 That the Regional Greenlands System (as shown on Map 2) consists of cores, corridors, and linkages.
 These include the Oak Ridges Moraine Conservation Plan's Natural Core Area and Natural Linkage Area designations, the Natural Heritage System within the Protected Countryside of the Greenbelt Plan, the Natural Heritage System for the Growth Plan, approved local natural heritage systems, key natural heritage features, key hydrologic features and functions, and the lands necessary to maintain these features within a system.